gregsdennis/ThingFilter/Readme.md

 For the `42` and `true` tokens, if the configured value is of a numeric or boolean type, ThingFilter will attempt to parse the token into the pertinent type.
 If the parse succeeds, then it will perform the comparison in that type.
 Otherwise, the value is converted to a string via `ToString()` and the comparison proceeds as above.

+><small>**NOTE** You may experience some unexpected behavior if your objects don't override `ToString()`.
+The default implementation (from `object`) simply returns the type name.
+This would cause matching on that value rather than what you intent.
+To remedy this, be sure you either override `ToString()` to a queryable value or configure your match to use some other value.</small>

 ### Out-of-the-box operations

 ThingFilter also supports the following operators: